dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_stock_selling.rst

 Formulate the Problem
 =====================

-First define the simple market used in this model:
+First, define the market parameters.

 * :code:`max_days` is the period over which you should sell all your shares.
 * :code:`total_shares` is the number of shares you own (equal to :math:`\sum_i s_i`).